-The Corporation is committed to fulfil its responsibilities to its staff members and its corporate social responsibility (CSR).
-In recognition of the Corporation's contribution to the community and its commitment to corporate social responsibility in the past years, the Corporation has been awarded the Caring Organisation Logo by the Hong Kong Council of Social Service since 2008 and has now stepped into the sixth year of CSR participation.
-In 2013, the Corporation joined the Government's Web Accessibility Campaign with a view to providing access support for people with disabilities such as blindness and deafness to the Corporation's public website.
-The project was scheduled for completion in early 2014.
+The Corporation is committed to fulfilling its corporate social responsibility (CSR).
+In recognition of the Corporation's contribution to the community and its commitment to corporate social responsibility in the past years, the Corporation has been awarded the Caring Organisation Logo by the Hong Kong Council of Social Service since 2008 and is now in its seventh year of CSR participation.
+In 2014, the Corporation continued to participate in the Government's Web Accessibility Campaign which aimed at providing access support to the Corporation's public website for people with disabilities such as blindness and deafness.
+In recognition of the Corporation's commendable performance at the campaign in meeting all the web accessibility judging criteria satisfactorily, the Corporation was awarded the Gold Award by the Office of the Government Chief Information Officer in 2014.